kneron/document_center/docs/toolchain/appendix/yolo_example.md

 Toolchain API `ktc.kneron_inference` can help us to check.
 The usage of 'ktc.kneron_inference' is similar to Step 4, but there are several differences:

 1. The 2nd parameter is changed from onnx_file to bie_file.
-2. You need to provide the radix value, which can be obtained by `ktc.get_radix` with input images as the parameter.
-3. If the platform is not 520, you need to provide an extra parameter: `platform`, e.g. `platform=720`.

 ```python
 ## bie model check